 And as much as these struggles are common, we do find ourselves, from time to time, shifting our gaze to the height, the width and strength of the storm forgetting the one that we walk with the one who calms the storm.

 Take a look at Luke 8:22-25.

-In the first verse we see Jesus and the disciples setting out to cross the lake of Galilee and this is symbolic to our lives and our walk of faith: it’s a journey.
+In verse 22 we see Jesus and the disciples setting out to cross the lake of Galilee, symbolic to our lives and our walk of faith: that it is a journey.

 We are taking strides every single day to be better, to do better.
 We are navigating through seasons, hills and valleys and we even have to cross lakes at some point.
 And just like the disciples in this verse, they set out on another leg of their journey.

-However, what was a calm, non-eventful journey turned into a storm that was tossing their boat around, filling it water and the fear that they would go under consumed them.
+However, what was a calm, non-eventful journey turned into a storm that was tossing their boat around, filling it water and the fear that they would go under as their boat sank (verse 23).

 In the middle of a storm, the only person who had the power & authority to change the situation was asleep.

 And I wonder how many of us have felt that way, or feel that way?
 That when the road gets rough, and the winds pick up and we are being tossed left to right by life’s storms, Jesus is silent.

 Or when the world grows dark and everything is going wrong in the world, He is silent.

 He is nowhere to be seen.
 He can’t be heard.
 You can’t feel him neither can you sense Him.